aptos-labs/aptos-core/developer-docs-site/docs/tutorials/your-first-nft.md

 #### Offering the token

-The following Move script function in `Token` supports transferring a token to another account, effectively registering that the other account can claim the token:
+The following Move entry function in `Token` supports transferring a token to another account, effectively registering that the other account can claim the token:

 ```rust
 public entry fun offer_script(